SamuelPavlik/SixLoadTester/README.md

 - load tests
 - stress tests

 Load tests simulate an expected load on the system when in production.
-Normally, they also simulate ramping up and ramping down of requests to the expected so as not to congest the system at the start.
+Normally, they also simulate ramping up and ramping down of requests to the expected load so as not to congest the system at the start.
 Load tests are designed to ensure that you meet user expectations, such as service level agreement (SLA) promises.
 The goal is to ensure an acceptable overall user experience rather than try to break the application.

 Stress tests serve to find the breaking point of given endpoint, meaning, how many requests per second can be sent to given endpoint before it starts erroring out.
 The goal is more to determine a maximum limit than to identify bottlenecks.